JetBrains/teamcity-documentation/topics/multinode-setup.md

 #### VCS Repositories Polling on Secondary Node

-Usually, the main TeamCity server polls the VCS repositories for changes to detect new commits.
-You can delegate VCS polling to the secondary node thus improving the performance of the main server.
+Usually, the main TeamCity node polls the VCS repositories for changes to detect new commits.
+You can delegate VCS polling to the secondary node thus improving the performance of the main node.
 Only one secondary node can be assigned to this responsibility.

-Once you assign the _VCS repositories polling_ responsibility to a node, it may take some time for the main server to finish the polling activities in progress, and then the secondary node will pick up this task.
-When you disable the responsibility, the main server will start polling VCS repositories.
+Once you assign the _VCS repositories polling_ responsibility to a node, it may take some time for the main node to finish the polling activities in progress, and then the secondary node will pick up this task.
+When you disable the responsibility, the main node will start polling VCS repositories.
+This responsibility can be assigned only to one node in a cluster.

-If you have commit hooks configured on the main server, no changes in hooks are required: the hooks will continue working if the VCS polling is delegated to the secondary node.
+If you have commit hooks configured on the main node, no changes in hooks are required: the hooks will continue working if the VCS polling is delegated to the secondary node.

 #### Processing Triggers on Secondary Node

-In setups with many build agents, a significant amount of the main server's CPU is allocated to constant processing of build triggers.
+In setups with many build agents, a significant amount of the main node's CPU is allocated to constant processing of build triggers.
 By enabling the _Processing build trigger_ responsibility for one or more secondary nodes, you can distribute the trigger processing tasks and CPU load between the main node and the responsible secondary ones.
 TeamCity distributes the triggers automatically but you can see what triggers are currently assigned to each node.

 #### Processing User Requests to Modify Data on Secondary Node

 This responsibility is responsible for allowing [user actions on a secondary node](#User-level+Actions+on+Secondary+Node).
-It is especially useful when the main server is down or goes through maintenance.
+It is especially useful when the main node is down or goes through maintenance.

 #### Main Node Responsibility

 You can assign a secondary node to the _Main TeamCity node_ responsibility.
-This responsibility by default belongs to the current main server, but gets vacant if this server becomes unavailable.
-After you assign any secondary server to this responsibility, it becomes the main node and receives all its other responsibilities (processing builds, managing agents, and so on).
+This responsibility by default belongs to the current main node, but gets vacant if this node becomes unavailable.
+After you assign any secondary node to this responsibility, it becomes the main node and receives all its other responsibilities (processing builds, managing agents, and so on).
 All the running builds will continue their operations without interruption.
 If a [proxy is configured](#Proxy+Configuration) in your setup, build agents will seamlessly reconnect to the new main node.
-When the previous main server starts again, it becomes a secondary node, as the _Main TeamCity node_ responsibility is already occupied by another server.
-If necessary, you can repeat the procedure above to switch roles between these servers.
+When the previous main node starts again, it becomes a secondary node, as the _Main TeamCity node_ responsibility is already occupied by another node.
+If necessary, you can repeat the procedure above to switch roles between these nodes.

 ### Internal Properties